 You may not know this, but Soho is an amazing place to eat chocolate.
 If you are feeling flush, pick from the Mayfair or Evening Chocolate Ecstasy tour, which takes you around various chocolatiers (with samples and tasters!) within and near the Soho neighbourhood.
 Or maybe you would rather take a chocolate-making class?
 Ideal for an alternative date activity or something different with a friend, Paul A. Young holds monthly classes and tasting events at its boutique shop on Wardour Street.
 Or maybe you would rather eat chocolate straight up?
 Choccywoccydoodah is the place for you.
 A shop and café, it’s the perfect place to sample as many chocolatey delights as possible.
 They also have ‘secret rooms’, which can be booked out at £25 a head – perfect for hen parties or an indulgent family gathering!

 Picnic in Soho Square

-Eat with friends, a date, family, business partners or colleagues, old school friends or housemates- you are going to need to eat with all of these people, just to begin to make a dent on the several hundred eateries in Soho.
+Eat with friends, a date, family, business partners or colleagues, old school friends or housemates – you are going to need to eat with all of these people, just to begin to make a dent in the several hundred eateries in Soho.
 There are many chain restaurants, but for something more uniquely Soho, go for delicious noodles at Cha Cha Moon, wine and dine on Mediterranean small plates at 10 Greek Street, or grab a bargain at the Hummus Bros with their delicious Levantine cuisine.
-From the Bangkok lunch served at the delicious Busaba Eathai, to the Costa Del Sol with Spanish seafood at Barrafina, and exquisite dim sum at the Michelin-starred Yauatcha, Soho can take you around the world with its culinary delights.
+From the Bangkok lunch served at the delicious Busaba Eathai, to the Costa Del Sol with Spanish seafood at Barrafina, and exquisite dim sum at the Michelin-star Yauatcha, Soho can take you around the world with its culinary delights.
 Whether you go for an all-out dinner or a basic business lunch, this remains one of the simplest pleasures of Soho.